FluxMQ

 Do MQTT Producers Need $queue/?

 Yes.
-In FluxMQ today, MQTT publishes are treated as durable-queue traffic only when the topic starts with $queue/.
+In FluxMQ, MQTT publishes are routed to the queue manager only when the topic starts with $queue/.

 • Publish to sensors/temp goes through normal pub/sub routing (subscriptions, retained, cluster pub/sub).

-• Publish to $queue/orders/... goes through the queue manager (durable log + consumer groups + acks).
+• Publish to $queue/orders/... goes through the queue manager (log storage + consumer groups + acks).

 Architecture